Personal Floatation Devices (PFDs)

 This is a buoyancy vest–not a life jacket.
 It will provide less buoyancy than a PFD type 1 but is sufficient to keep your head above water.
 Like a PFD type 1 they are manufactured in high visibility colours such as yellow and red.

-We recommend a PFD Type 2 for the best combination of comfort, visibility and buoyancy on the water.
+We use and recommend a PFD Type 2 for adults sea kayaking, recreational kayaking, kayak fishing, white water and surf ski paddling - the best combination of comfort, visibility and buoyancy on the water.
 They are appropriate for canoeing and kayaking activities and allow you to undertake self or assisted rescues.

 PFD Type 1 (Level 100 or greater)